Starting with Version 6, the IBus

 are always available on the IBus

 interface, but they are only relevant in the context of handling an incoming message.
-Using them in other scenarios will throw an exception.
+Using them in other scenarios throws an exception.

 For users new to the API, the fact that IBus